Greta Thunberg puts Africa's climate activists in media spotlight - France 24

 She accused the Associated Press of racism in cropping her out.

-The agency said the photographer had modified the photo for composition purposes.
+The agency said the photographer had modified the photo for composition purposes and later apologised, calling it a "terrible mistake".

-"We're doing this press conference today so that people who need to be heard can share their stories to the media," Thunberg told journalists at Greenpeace Sweden's offices.

-"Today we will be focusing on Africa as the African perspective is always so under-reported," she added.
+Nakate said she did "not want to talk about" the incident, other than to say that "it was quite a frustrating moment."

+"This is the time for the world to listen to the activists from Africa and to pay attention to their stories...
+This is an opportunity for media to actually do some justice to the climate issues in Africa," Nakate told reporters via video link from Kampala.

-So far, Africa is essentially blameless when it comes to climate change.
+So far, Africa is relatively blameless when it comes to climate change.

 The continent is home to 17 percent of the world's population and more than a quarter of its nations, but only accounts for about five percent of the greenhouse gas emissions pushing the planet toward runaway warming.

-But she said that Africans have begun to adapt, using "indigeneous knowledge systems" incorporating "the knowledge that we have as Africans into the international research science and climate data awareness".
+Mcunu said Africans have begun to adapt, using "indigenous knowledge systems" incorporating "the knowledge that we have as Africans into the international research science and climate data awareness".

-"How is it that we're not being spotlighted in these stories, that's the main challenge we have as a continent," she said.
+But, she stressed, "how is it that we're not being spotlighted in these stories, that's the main challenge we have as a continent."

+Billions of locusts are swarming through East Africa, the result of extreme weather swings which could prove catastrophic for a region still reeling from drought and deadly floods.

+If unchecked, the infestation could become a plague that will devastate crops and pastures in a region which is already one of the poorest and most vulnerable in the world.

 © 2020 AFP